How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Kelty Trekker 65L External Frame Backpack

 The Kelty Trekker 65 may look like an old-school external frame backpacking pack, but it offers much more than that.
 Its super reliable external frame design is just one of its many features.
-This backpack is specially designed to efficiently transfer the load to your hips, allowing you to carry significant weights (up to 25-30 kg) with ease and comfort.
+This backpack is specially designed to efficiently transfer the load to your hips, allowing you to carry significant weights (up to 25 kg) with ease and comfort.
 Its padded shoulder and stabilizer straps are adjustable and provide excellent comfort during your hike.
-The torso adjustments also allow for a personalized fit (41 to 56 cm or 16”-22”).
+The torso adjustments also allow for a personalized fit (41 to 56 cm or 16-22 inches).
 The Kelty Trekker 65 is high-quality, performs excellently, and is extremely comfortable to carry on less technical trails.
 The mesh vent back panel keeps your back cool in hot conditions and environments.

 With a generous volume of 65 liters, the Kelty Trekker 65 offers ample space for even the longest thru-hiking or backpacking trips.
 The bag is designed to be hydration compatible, and it features numerous roomy pouches and pockets to accommodate all your gear.
 Additionally, there is plenty of space below the main bag, equipped with external straps and attachment points, allowing you to easily carry additional items such as a tent, helmet, or any other gear you may need.

-You’ll really enjoy the Trekker 65 for many reasons from the comfortable carry to the ease of accessing items to the excellent ventilation it provides.
+You’ll really enjoy the Trekker 65 for many reasons – from the comfortable carry to the ease of accessing items to the excellent ventilation it provides.

-The history of internal frame backpacks started some 50 years ago (in the late 1960s) when Greg Lowe designedInternal frame backpack a revolutionary backpack that featured an innovative internal frame and compression straps aimed to give him more freedom of movement to climb effectively in the mountains.
+The history of internal frame backpacks started some 60 years ago (in the late 1960s) when Greg Lowe designedInternal frame backpack a revolutionary backpack that featured an innovative internal frame and compression straps aimed at giving him more freedom of movement to climb effectively in the mountains.
 His design is the basis of most of the internal frame packs manufactured today.
 Hiking backpacks with internal frames are more stable, conform better to the body, and are not as bulky.
 The construction is more complex, and thus prices are higher.
 Different manufacturers make different types of internal frames.
-Whatever the style, internal frames are flexible and thanks to harnesses, straps, and other adjustments they conform to the shape of the wearer’s back, allowing a body-hugging fit that gives excellent stability.
+Whatever the style, internal frames are flexible, and thanks to harnesses, straps, and other adjustments, they conform to the shape of the wearer’s back, allowing a body-hugging fit that gives excellent stability.
 The frame is embedded in the pack like a skeleton.
 It can be made from a wide variety of materials such as aluminum stays, carbon fiber, plastic sheets, and foam.
 Some internal frames are adjustable to fit a range of back lengths, while others come in specific sizes.
-There are two different basic designs.
+There are two basic designs.
 The first type is made of two parallel metal bars sewn inside the pack.
 The other one is made of X-shaped bars sewn inside the backpack.
 The frame is fitted to your body, which can be both an advantage and a disadvantage.
 The main advantage is that such a frame ensures excellent balance due to the lower center of gravity of the internal frame backpack.
 It also allows better mobility and flexibility, which can be very beneficial on longer hikes and difficult terrain.
-The disadvantage associated with internal frames stems from the fact that the load is contoured to your body, which may not very comfortable in certain situations, especially in hot weather.
+The disadvantage associated with internal frames stems from the fact that the load is contoured to your body, which may not be very comfortable in certain situations, especially in hot weather.

-Internal frame backpacks are a great option when the balance is crucial, such as when scrambling over rocks or hiking steep terrain.
+Internal frame backpacks are a great option when balance is crucial, such as when scrambling over rocks or hiking steep terrain.
 One downside, however, is that the low weight distribution can cause you to lean forward, which can be tiring.
 Many backpacks offer removable stays as a way to reduce weight for shorter or ultralight trips.

 How to choose the best hiking backpack: external frame pack and internal frame pack

 The last type is hybrid loading, combining elements of both top-loading and panel-loading designs.
 They feature more zippers, allowing easier access to items at the bottom without the need to unpack everything.
-However, like panel-loading packs, they are more prone to potential water leakage.
+However, like panel-loading packs, they are more prone to water leakage.

 Advantages of internal frame packs